 I might tweak this a little more.
 I would like to try to weed out premiere-vs.-non-premiere and finale-vs.-non-finale comparisons.
 But I'm not sure if I will get that portion done.

 TLa - Calculation.
-The show's A18-49 rating compared to the network's rating in the timeslot one week ago.
+Percent difference between A18-49 and the network's rating in the timeslot one week ago.
 This number is not useful all that often in terms of evaluating the show itself.
 I will probably make the most use of it to note changes in competition for other shows.
 I thought about just trying to resurrect the "CoLa" (last week's competition) number I used when I first started these posts, but the problem is I can't make that number accurate without having this week's half-hour breakdowns.
 So as with LeLa, the best bet is to consult the SpotVault for more accurate competition numbers.

 Ty2y - Calculation.
-The show's A18-49 rating compared to the network's rating in the timeslot one year ago.
+Percent difference between A18-49 and the network's rating in the timeslot one year ago.
 This is the "SLOT" portion of my daily "Demos Year-to-Year" posts of past seasons.
 Again, this is not that useful during non-sweeps periods when the comparisons are largely original-vs.-repeat, so I'll try to point to it when I think it's at its most relevant.

 A note on the two timeslot numbers: Even in scenarios where it's the same show in the timeslot both times, these comparisons will sometimes look a little different from the "Last" and "y2y" since the timeslot numbers compare vs. my half-hour breakdowns.
 That means it'll compare vs. an average of half-hour numbers that round to one decimal point rather than a full program rating that rounds to one decimal point.
 For example, a one-hour show could have a 2.5 average and 2.6 -> 2.5 half-hours, meaning it's treated as a 2.5 in the "Last" comparison and a 2.55 in the "TLa" comparison.
 I came up with a fix for this in the Demos Year-to-Year posts to try to minimize confusion, though I think it had a couple bugs, so I'll work on a fixed version of that if I have time.

-True2 - Calculation.
-The second edition of True Strength, a metric that adjusts the A18-49 rating for overall viewing levels, competition and lead-in.
-Trying to explain it any more than that is probably hopeless without writing pages upon pages, so I'll just point you to this summer's wrap-up.
+True - Calculation.
+A metric that adjusts the A18-49 rating for overall viewing levels, competition and lead-in.
+Trying to explain it any more than that is probably hopeless without writing pages, so I'll just point you to the True Index.

-As last year, all Monday to Friday True2 numbers in daily posts (and sometimes Sunday) are PRELIMINARY True2.
+As last year, all Monday to Friday True numbers in daily posts (and sometimes Sunday) are PRELIMINARY.
 These are recalculated next week when I get half-hour info, and the FINAL versions go up exclusively in the SpotVault.